Wye ('Y') strainers and Pot (aka. Tee or 'T') strainers have many similarities, so how

 Although commonly used for

-liquid applications, Y strainers were initially designed for steam, air
+liquid applications, the use of Y type strainers were initially for steam, air

 and other inert gases to protect downstream equipment from a